cproctor/ub-cs-education-handbook/source/tracks/advanced_certificate_track_for_in_service_teachers.md

 | [LAI 677](#lai-677): Survey of Topics in K12 Computer Science          | 3       |
 | [LAI 605](#lai-605): Critical Computational Literacies                 | 3       |
 | [LAI 516](#lai-516): Infrastructure for K12 Computing Education        | 3       |

+Students with relevant prior experience may substitute a maximum of one course for another course, with advisor permission.
+Additionally, students who complete LAI 515 as part of a UB teacher preparation program also satisfy that requirement for the Advanced Certificate Program.

 The table below aligns Initial/Professional Certificate Track learning outcomes with courses providing summative assessments of this learning.